 The Due Diligence Assessment will also include determination as to whether other researchers, either internally employed by or externally affiliated with the Data Partner, are engaged in similar research studies.
 The rationale for making this determination is so that external requestors are made aware of similar ongoing research efforts (so that there are no misunderstandings about generation of research ideas), as well as to foster collaborations.
 Requests for data that are already listed as available on the YODA Project website will undergo a Due Diligence Assessment by the Data Partner for this purpose only.

 Lastly, the Due Diligence Assessment assesses whether the proposed research can be reasonably addressed using the requested data, including whether the variables needed for the proposed analysis are included in the requested data and whether the research question can be addressed using summary-level data.
-Refer to YODA Project Data Release Policies and Procedures (Section 4) for further information.
+For further information, refer to YODA Project Data Release Policies and Procedures (Section 4) and the Template Due Diligence Assessment form used by Johnson & Johnson.